oystelan/CFDwavemaker/docs/source/linking.rst

 - be sure to link up either the dynamic or the static library duing linking.
 If the libCFDwavemaker_openmp.so file is located in the same directory as your program, then adding a "-lCFDwavemaker_openmp" in your linking statement of your make file should do the job.
 - if your compiling a native C program, then make sure to add "-lstdc++" when linking.

-A simple example is shown below, where
+A simple example is shown below (basilisk example)

 Linking up with Python